Weekend Foodie Warriors – Take 43!

 |Cheese||Ricotta, Provolone, Mozz.||Feta cheese, Gruyere, Parm/Asiago||Garlic & herb soft goat cheese, Goat cheddar shreds||Pimento cheese, Cheddar shreds|

-The “Philly” style is my take on if a Philly cheesesteak and a lasagna had a baby; the “Greek” one is inspired by some of my favorite flavors from my adventures with Greek food festivals; the “France” one is inspired by flavors and dishes I tried when I visited in October; and the “Southern” one is an homage to my new roots as a Greenvillian!
+The “Philly” style is my take on if a Philly cheesesteak and a lasagna had a baby.
+The “Greek” one is inspired by some of my favorite flavors from my adventures with Greek food festivals.
+The “France” one is inspired by flavors and dishes I tried when I visited in October.
+Finally, the “Southern” one is an homage to my new roots as a Greenvillian!

 What are some of your favorite flavor combinations?
 Would you try any of these above?
 Shout out in the comments!